 This sea-arch is a lot bigger than I thought it would be and is quite a stunning sight.
 It really does look like an elephant head with a long trunk plunging into the sea.
 The area is surrounded by alien looking mushroom rocks a lot like those at Yehliu.
 To the left of the arch is one of the most sheer sea-cliffs I've seen.
 The whole area is very dramatic and well worth the short walk from the harbor.

 Shenao has another lesser known rock formation.
-On the road around the harbor look up to the cliffs, A portion of the rock is the shape of an old man's face with a very pointy nose.
+On the road around the harbor look up to the cliffs.
+A portion of the rock is the shape of a face with a very pointy nose.

 Jianji Coal Mine and the Worker Villages

-This building was a transfer site to move coal onto freight trains.
+This building was a transfer site used to move coal onto freight trains.
 The abandoned railway to the power plant runs next to the site.
-This line was entirely closed but then re-opened as far as Badouzi for tourist sites.
+This line was entirely closed but then re-opened as far as Badouzi for tourists.

 The entrance of the mine was hidden behind tall grasses near the bathroom block.